jphaugla/redisearchStock/README.md

 redic-cli -f scripts/searchQueries.txt
 ```

-##  Notes for running outside of Docker
-Follow most of the same steps as above with some changes

-### Instead of docker to execute, use python virtualenv
+## Instead of docker to execute, use python virtualenv
   * create a virtualenv
 ```bash
 cd src